Gridi-1143/Gridi-1143/README.md

 ## Look under my profile picture to see my name

 Student.
-Planning on becoming a DevOps engineer/SysAdmin in the future but don't mind gaining experience in other fields
+Planning on becoming a DevOps engineer/SysAdmin in the future but don't mind gaining experience in other fields.

-I enjoy writing in C and Shell, and working with CLI tools.
+I enjoy writing in C and Shell, and also working with CLI tools.

-Currently trying to configure my home cloud server with docker.
+Currently configuring my own file cloud server with docker.

 #